 When an organization experiences a merger or when divisions within that organization need to intermesh, both seasoned as well as new employees may require an orientation to the new situation.
-Not only do they need to understand the new interrelationships, they also need to understand the separate functions and services provided by the contributing organizational components.
+They need to understand the new interrelationships.
+In addition, they need to understand the separate functions and services provided by the contributing organizational components.

 In 1999, the Wisconsin Department of Transportation determined that three divisions had an integral relationship that needed to be made clear to new employees.
-As a result of the needs assessment, a two day program was created by a wonderfully creative team of representatives from each of the three divisions.
-Here are the learning objectives and the activities for the afternoon of the second day.
-The activities are underlined.
+As a result of the needs assessment, a wonderfully creative team of representatives from each of the three divisions created a two day program.

 Day Two: Getting to Know the Modal Divisions